-Don't hesitate to ask other questions you have.
+Feel free to ask other questions you have.

-Your health care provider is likely to ask you a number of questions, such as:
+Your healthcare professional is likely to ask you questions such as:

 Before your appointment, ask your family members if any relatives have been diagnosed with hypertrophic cardiomyopathy or have had unexplained, sudden death.

 If exercise makes your symptoms worse, don't do strenuous exercise until you have seen your healthcare professional.
 Ask for specific exercise recommendations.